ChethaniCharmi/HygieaDataset/README.md

 The application uses a web interface, to access the web internface you run the flask enviroment by using the below code in the root directory of the project

 `python -m flask --app prediction run`

+You can use the `installed_packages.txt` file to install the required dependencies.